 As a Medical Assistance consumer, you can get help with transportation services that you need, to get to and from your medical assistance providers.
 Some examples of medical assistance providers are doctors, dentist, pharmacies, psychologists, drug and alcohol treatment clinics, mental health outpatient clinics, and medical equipment suppliers.

-MATP is funded by the Pennsylvania Department of Public Welfare.
-In Berks County, MATP is run by the Berks Area Regional Transportation Authority (BARTA) Special Services Division.
+MATP is funded by the Pennsylvania Department of Human Services.
+In Berks County, MATP is run by the South Central Transit Authority formerly known as BARTA.

 Who Is Eligible?